LiangZZZ123/slow_serv/readme.md

 Till now, framing over `Transfer-Encoding: chunked` has not been finished.

 ## 3.2.
-Multi-threading with non-blocking fd
+Multi-threading without using globals
-I do this for practicing socket programing upon Python socket API, which is a mere encapsulation over C socket API.
-I was always wondering if multi-threading can be coupled with blocking fd or non-blocking fd, so just give it a try.
+I don't really like the style of **global variable + local threads** for implementing multi-thread, my preference is encapsulating all info in a `Request` object and a `Response` object and pass these two parameters to every view function, just like `def main(request, response): ...`.

-Later, I will update this to multiplexing socket communication.
+And of course, multi threads is kind of an old fashioned schema nowadays for an IO intensive application, and later I will try using `yield` primitives to build an asynchronous framework.

 ## 3.3.
 Client-side-encrypted-cookie
-IF you wanna store info on the client side, meanwhile hide the info from the user(and the hacker), client-side-encrypted-cookie can be an option.
+IF you wanna store info on the client side, meanwhile hide the info from the user(and the hacker), you may take **client-side-encrypted-cookie** as an option.

 It can be stored in cookie or LocalStorage:
   - Store in cookie (**I choose for simplicity**)
     - pros: client request will take with it in the header automatically
     - cons: size limit to 4KB
-  - store in LocalStorge
+  - store in LocalStorage
     - pros: unlimited size; flexibility to manipulate
     - cons: extra js to send the data, need work on both backend and frontend